wtsi-hgi/gitlab-tenant-cleanup/README.md

 ### Dragons
 - Not tested across different timezones.
 - Not tested in parallel (probably best to just use one instance to clean a tenant!).
+- Limited validation of configuration values - negative times and wrong times will undoubtedly cause weird things to happen!

 ## Development